-- determines its key strengths, weaknesses, opportunities, and threats; its core competencies; and its ability to execute your strategy; - optimizes the use of resources, ensures the availability of a skilled workforce, and bridges short- and longerterm requirements that may entail capital expenditures, technology development or acquisition, supplier development, and new partnerships or collaborations; and ensures that deployment will be effective-that there are mechanisms to communicate requirements and achieve alignment on three levels: (1) the organization and executive level, (2) the key work system and work process level, and (3) the work unit and individual job level.
+- determines its key strengths, weaknesses, opportunities, and threats; its core competencies; and its ability to execute your strategy; - optimizes the use of resources, ensures the availability of a skilled workforce, and bridges short- and longerterm requirements that may entail capital expenditures, technology development or acquisition, supplier

+- development, and new health care partnerships or collaborations; and - ensures that deployment will be effective-that there are mechanisms to communicate requirements and achieve alignment on three levels: (1) the organization and the senior leader level, (2) the key work system and work process level, and (3) the department/work unit and individual job level.

-The requirements in the Strategic Planning Category encourage strategic thinking and acting in order to develop a basis for a distinct competitive position in the marketplace.
-These requirements do not imply the need for formal planning departments or specific planning cycles.
+The requirements in the Strategic Planning Category encourage strategic thinking and acting in order to develop a basis for an appropriate competitive and collaborative position in the marketplace.
+These requirements do not imply the need for formal planning systems and departments or specific planning cycles.
 They also do not imply that all your improvements could or should be planned in advance.
 An effective improvement system combines improvements of many types and degrees of involvement.
 This requires clear strategic guidance, particularly when improvement alternatives, including major change or innovation, compete for limited resources.
-In most cases, setting priorities depends heavily on a cost rationale.
-However, you also might have critical requirements, such as societal responsibilities, that are not driven by cost considerations alone.
+In most cases, setting priorities depends heavily on market demands and a cost rationale.
+However, you also might have critical requirements, such as incorporating new health care technology, community health, and public or societal responsibilities, that are not driven by cost considerations alone.